ThorisoM-hub/ThorisoM-hub/README.md

   [View Project](https://github.com/ThorisoM-hub/Password-strength-checker)
 - **[Cisco Networking Basics: Creating a LAN - Packet Tracer]**: A project demonstrating the setup of a LAN using Packet Tracer.
  [View Project](https://github.com/ThorisoM-hub/Cisco-Networking-Basics-Creating-a-LAN---Cisco-Packet-Tracer/blob/main/README.md)

--**[Automated Vulnerability Scannning and Reporting System]**:An automated system for vulnerability scanning and report generation using OpenVAS  and  basic remediation tasks to enhance security.
+- **[Automated Vulnerability Scannning and Reporting System]**:An automated system for vulnerability scanning and report generation using OpenVAS  and  basic remediation tasks to enhance security.
 [View Project](https://github.com/ThorisoM-hub/Automated-vuln-scanning/blob/main/README.md)

 - **[nmap-network-scanning]**:This project demonstrates network scanning and open port exploration using Nmap on Kali Linux.
 It covers IP address identification, device discovery, and advanced scanning techniques like SYN scan and service detection.
 The scan results show active devices and no open ports in the 1-1000 range.